dnsimple/dnsimple-developer/content/use-cases/issue-certificates.markdown

 ~~~

 <note>
-Webhooks come with no order guarantee and at least once delivery guarantee, which means that a webhook can be sent multiple times.
-That is why you can use the `request_identifier` which is present in every event to keep track of which events have already been processed.
-It is also recommended to only use the underlying resource ID provided in the webhook event data to retrieve the resource, to protect yourself from forged events.
+Webhooks come with no order guarantee, and are guaranteed to be delivered at least once.
+This means a given webhook can be sent multiple times.
+You can use the `request_identifier`, which is present in every event, to keep track of which events have already been processed.
+We also recommend only using the underlying resource ID provided in the webhook event data to retrieve the resource; this adds protection from forged events.
 </note>